sarahrevilla/sarahrevilla.github.io/index.markdown

 My research also explores monstrous representations of women in North American and Latin American popular culture, as well as the intersection between Mexican masculinity and neoliberalism.

+My research lies at the intersection of gender and cultural studies in contemporary Mexico, with a particular interest in literature, popular culture, and artivism (art+activism).

 Before coming to UBC,
 I completed a master's degree in Comparative Literature at Brock University